frmysantana/100-days-of-code/log.md

 **Thoughts**: I feel like I didn't get very far today, but there were a few personal setbacks today.
 At least I did some stuff today.

 **Link to work**: <a href="https://github.com/frmysantana/Pomodoro/commit/8056db86cef430e42fedfd4b31d04ed3017ea35f#diff-3e79c43b8e09ade854d05b4b1d68c65a">React code.</a>

+### Day 34: February 8, 2018

+**Today's Progress**: I figured out how to get the app to change which timer length to modify, and what unit to modify.
+I also got the add and minus buttons to work.
+Later on I should add some limits to how short/long each timer can be.
+Tomorrow I try to get the start and stop buttons to work, at which point then I should migrate the code from CodePen to my local files and break up the app into component files and add in Webpack, babel, and all those other software that I learned about.

+**Thoughts**: Today felt more productive than yesterday, although I'm noticing that the code is getting very long for such little functionality.
+Most of this is due to copying and pasting the same code with minor tweaks and long if/else trees.
+I was wondering how I could DRY up the code and then remembered a JavaScript Design Patterns book.
+Maybe there'll be some useful tips in there.

+**Link to work**: <a href="https://github.com/frmysantana/Pomodoro/commit/9d32a9fc1db560e559ce6fdcb9ef21127448dda8#diff-3e79c43b8e09ade854d05b4b1d68c65a">Updated React Code.</a>